 - What do we hope for in the coming year from the marriage or see as opportunities?

 - Can threats be identified, and how can they be minimized?

 Sources of stress

 Brotherson says farmers tend to live in a culture of independence, especially when farms have unexpected, outside risks like new pests, trade matters and disease.
-Or, the current uncertainty brought on by the COVID-19 pandemic.
 Stress can also come from operating a legacy business, with years of family ownership riding on the current generation.

 Signs of relationship stress include picking fights, a lack of satisfaction and communication difficulties.